 - The peasant village in Seven Samurai is isolated by geography - peasants have to stay near their crops - except for when wars pass back and forth.
 It is the center of the whole movie and everyone else is exotic and somewhat scary to them.

-- Having undergone a Heel-Face Turn in Logan's Run, "sandman" Logan 3 escapes the rigidly controlled city with renegade Jennifer 6 to explore the abandoned but habitable colony on Mars.
+- Having undergone a Heel–Face Turn in Logan's Run, "sandman" Logan 3 escapes the rigidly controlled city with renegade Jessica 6 to explore the abandoned but habitable colony on Mars.
 This was later adapted into the film Logan's Run by MGM studios in 1976, changing the outside world to the overgrown but habitable Washington, DC.
-A television series follows the further adventures of Logan and Jenny, plus the android Rem.
+A television series follows the further adventures of Logan and Jessica, plus the android Rem.

 - The Hunger Games series has its fair share of Outside Worlds since Panem is made up of districts.